• Skip to primary navigation

 male hand rolling a matcha ball into crushed pistachio

-If using a food processor, ensure the ingredients are well combined throughout, sometimes the bottom is drier than the top as the maple syrup has blended throughout.
+If using a food processor, ensure the ingredients are well combined.
+Sometimes the bottom is drier than the top because the maple syrup hasn’t fully blended throughout.

-You can help this by scraping the sides and lifting the bottom ingredients to the top in between blending.
+I counteract this by scraping the sides of the food processor with a spatula lifting the bottom ingredients to the top in between blending.
+I do this when making my lemon balls too.

 a matcha bliss ball with a bite on a white background